Laura Loomer: Conspiracy theories and misinformation

 Following the 2025 shootings of Minnesota legislators, Loomer falsely accused Minnesota Governor Tim Walz of being responsible for the shootings, saying that "Walz's goons are now assassinating lawmakers who support legislation Walz opposes."
 Loomer further called the Democratic Party a "terrorist organization."
-Walz was included on a list of potential targets by Vance Boelter, the actual shooter.
+Walz was included on a list of potential targets compiled by Vance Boelter, the actual shooter.
 After the 2025 Midtown Manhattan shooting, Loomer falsely claimed that "The cop killer in NYC who just killed an NYPD officer was a supporter of [mayoral candidate] Zohran Mamdani."
 Loomer further said that "@ZohranKMamdani is inspiring a generation of pro-Islamic cop killers.
 This is why you don't elect Muslim immigrants to office."
 The police officer killed in the shooting, Didarul Islam, was a Muslim immigrant from Bangladesh.

 Loomer criticized Donald Trump's administration on October 10, 2025, and falsely claimed that the Pentagon was giving Qatar a military base in the United States.
-She wrote on X "Never thought I'd see Republicans give terror financing Muslims from Qatar a MILITARY BASE on US soil so they can murder Americans".
+She wrote on Twitter "Never thought I'd see Republicans give terror financing Muslims from Qatar a MILITARY BASE on US soil so they can murder Americans".
 United States Secretary of Defense Pete Hegseth denied that Qatar will have a base in the United States after her false claim.

+Loomer claimed, without evidence, that the 2025 Brown University shooting was an act of "Islamic terrorism."
+Loomer spread a theory misidentifying a pro-Palestinian Brown University undergraduate student as the shooter and sharing their name on social media.
+A different individual, Claudio Neves Valente, was subsequently identified as the shooter, with no evidence indicating the suspect had jihadist motives.

+Following the killing of Rob and Michele Reiner, Loomer shared a fake post falsely attributed to Rob Reiner that used profanity to disparage supporters of Donald Trump.
+Loomer called Reiner a "loser" and said "Reiner should have spent more time parenting and less time spreading Russia conspiracy hoaxes about President Trump."

+In February 2026, Loomer falsely claimed that drug lord Nemesio Oseguera Cervantes of the Jalisco New Generation Cartel had been "eliminated" by the United States.
+The Mexican Embassy in the United States rejected Loomer's claims and stated that Oseguera had been killed by the Mexican Special Forces, not by the U.S.

+During the 2026 Iran War, Loomer falsely claimed that an Iranian exile living in the United States was the niece of deceased Iranian general Qasem Soleimani, a leading figure in the Iranian government.
+Marco Rubio subsequently announced that the woman and her daughter had been arrested and placed in immigration detention because of their alleged relation to the general and their supposed promotion of pro-Iranian propaganda.
+Drop Site News confirmed that not only was the person in question not Qasem Soleimani's niece, but that she had fled Iran for the United States in order to escape government persecution.
+In response to Drop Site's reporting, Loomer said "I want all Islamic immigrants deported.
+I don't support any of their asylum claims."